 This isn’t surprising, as top actors and actresses draw in viewers.
 Plus, the last thing a network wants is to lose a star of a hit show due to a pay discrepancy.

 Of course, larger-than-life paydays aren’t the only benefit of being a television star.
 Those who deliver critically acclaimed performances are often recognized with career-enhancing awards.

-The 73rd Emmy Awards falls on Sept.
-19, 2021, with the nominations on July 13.
+Television’s biggest night out, the 74th Emmy Awards falls on Sept.
+12, 2022.
 In honor of the kickoff of Emmy season, here’s a look at some of the highest-paid streaming and cable TV stars right now.

-“Flight Attendant” star Kaley Cuoco captivated viewers as Cassie Bowden during the show’s first season.
-In fact, the show was so popular HBO Max has renewed it for a second season.
+“Flight Attendant” star Kaley Cuoco reprised her role as Cassie Bowden during the show’s second season.
+It’s currently unknown if the show will be renewed for a third season.

 Cuoco’s “Flight Attendant” earnings haven’t been revealed, but it’s likely quite impressive.
 She previously played Penny on long-running sitcom “The Big Bang Theory,” where her salary peaked at $1 million per episode.

 While not likely, it’s possible Cuoco’s “Flight Attendant” salary is on par with her pay from “The Big Bang Theory.”
 Either way, her star power likely allows her to continue demanding seriously hefty paychecks.

 Starring as Randall Pearson on “This Is Us” has made Sterling K. Brown a household name — and a seriously well-paid one.
 He earned $250,000 per episode for his work on the NBC drama, according to Variety.